Robert Mundell: International monetary flows

+For Mundell, any attempt at global monetary coordination would run up against a trilemma consisting of the impossibility of reconciling all three basic monetary objectives: the autonomy of national monetary policies, fixed rates of exchange, and the freedom of movement of capital.
+The most one could hope for was to combine any two of the three.

-His analysis led to his conclusion that it was a disagreement between Europe and the United States over the rate of inflation, partially to finance the Vietnam War, and that Bretton Woods disintegrated because of the undervaluing of gold and the consequent monetary discipline breakdown.
+His analysis further led to his conclusion that it was a disagreement between Europe and the United States over the rate of inflation, partially to finance the Vietnam War, and that Bretton Woods disintegrated because of the undervaluing of gold and the consequent monetary discipline breakdown.
 There is a famous point/counterpoint over this issue between Mundell and Milton Friedman.

 This work later led to the creation of the euro and his prediction that leaving the Bretton Woods system would lead to "stagflation" so long as highly progressive income tax rates applied.
 In 1974, he advocated a drastic tax reduction and a flattening of income tax rates.

-Mundell, though lionized by some conservatives, has many of his harshest critics from the right: he denied the need for a fixed gold-based currency or currency board (he still often recommended this as a policy in hyperinflationary environments) and he was both a fiscal and balance of payments deficit hawk.
+Although lionized by some conservatives, he had many of his harshest critics from the right as he denied the need for a fixed gold-based currency or currency board; still often recommended this as a policy in hyperinflationary environments; and was both a fiscal and balance of payments deficit hawk.
 He is well known for stating that in a floating exchange rate system, expansion of the money supply can come about only by a positive balance of payments.
 In 2000, Mundell recommended that Canada permanently tie its dollar's value to the U.S. dollar.